Sign up for our free newsletter.

 3. Breathe in and out.
 Simply pay attention to the sensation of the breath as it goes in and out.
 You’ll soon notice that your attention has drifted away from the breath.
 When you notice this, come back to the breath.

 Many people find it helpful to use a guided meditation.
 You can find a number of these online.
 You can also practice this while you’re walking, checking email and at other points in your day.
 Consider increasing the time you devote to your mindfulness exercise as you become more skilled at the practice.

 Jeena Cho is a partner at JC Law Group PC, a bankruptcy law firm in San Francisco.
 In addition to her legal practice, Jeena teaches mindfulness and meditation to lawyers.
-Her second book, The Anxious Lawyer (ABA), is slated for release in 2015.
 Find her on Twitter at @jeena_cho.

 ©Spark Studio / ImageZoo